cyberatlas/K8sCheckmate/README.md

 We will need to weigh the pros and cons of each method and decide which to use moving forward.
 Once this is done we will need to:

+- [] Figure out if the values must be saved to `values.yaml` or if they can be defined where they are used in the charts.
+If the latter is true, we will need to find a way to check all of the possible places they can be
 - [] Find a way to parse the values from any subcharts
-- [] Figure out how templates play into this
+- [] Figure out how templates play into this.
+Do we rerun the check on the templates?
+Do we have a list of allowed templates?
+How should go about dealing with them in a way that allows maximum flexibility to the end user?
 - [] Explore how we can utilize templates
 - [] Parse a `policy.yaml` file and store the values
 - [] Write methods to check the values from the policy against the chart